dwongdev/farmOS/docs/guide/people.md

   changes.
 For example, if you need to share your farm records with an Organic Certifying Agent, you can give them a user account with the Viewer role.

-The "farmOS Account Admin Role" module provides another optional managed role called **Account Admin**, which has permission to add/edit/remove other users.
-This is useful in situations where an instance administrator wants to give someone the ability to set up other accounts, without giving them full admin access.
+In addition to the 3 roles described above, farmOS provides two higher-level administrative roles.
+These are useful in situations where the system administrator (with full Drupal admin access) wants to grant some additional permissions without giving full Drupal admin access (which has the potential to break things.)

+- **Config Admin** - Has access to change certain farmOS configuration options.
+- **Account Admin** - Has access to add/edit/remove other user accounts and grant/revoke roles.

 Each of these roles is provided by a separate module that can be turned on/off individually.